 In a recent post, I talked about how skill lags in reading and writing often create "content" lags for traditionally schooled students.
 Kids who go to school are under a lot of pressure to be early and proficient readers and writers, because academic work in other subjects becomes dependent on being able to read well and write well during the early grades.

 We can continue to help our kids build content during skills lags, customizing what works for each child.
 Experienced homeschoolers often fall into these techniques over time, but I offer a few of my favorite ways you can help your child get "subject area learning" before his reading and writing skills are developed to an extent that they can be the primary routes to learning.

-1. Audiobooks.
+There are many ways that audiobooks can benefit your homeschooling.
 My children enjoyed audiobooks of all kinds as early as toddlerhood and all the way up to their high school years—even after their reading skills were excellent.
 During periods of skill lags (which may come and go unevenly), our use of fiction audiobooks kept the kids exposed to classic children's literature that was frequently above their reading level.

-2. Hands-on projects.
 Kids who can't read highly detailed volumes about, say, the solar system, can enjoy building models based on what a parent reads or tells them about each planet and the solar system in general.
 One of my kids built dioramas based on the Laura Ingalls Wilder Little House books, which I read aloud to him.

-3. Notebooking.
 Kids who aren't adept readers and writers may nonetheless enjoy assembling a notebook about a subject they are studying.
 There are some outstanding notebooking resources for homeschoolers online, but I admit my kids mostly took a simpler approach.

 When one of my children was interested in ice skating, he assembled a notebook with clippings about the history of skating, the physics of skating, the development of competitive skating, famous skaters, and skating techniques.
 While some of this strictly related to the modern sport of ice skating, he learned a surprising amount of general history, world geography, and world culture.

 When one of my children was not ready for intensive study of more typically "required" subjects through reading, I let him sidestep those subjects for a while.
 He was very interested in dogs.
 He wanted a dog, and I told him that if he researched how to select, care for, and train a dog, I would consider getting him a dog.
 This motivated him more than reading in areas that were less interesting to him from textbooks that were temporarily above his fluent reading level.

 Once we adopted a puppy, he attended two series of training classes, which furthered his understanding of responsible pet ownership and animal behavior.
 Somehow, again, he learned a lot of general history and geography through this passion-drive project, because he learned how different types of dogs were bred for different purposes in different parts of the world.
 Additionally, he was exposed to basic ideas of genetics as well as mammal physiology and anatomy.